Quoxent/Quoxent-MN-Install/README.md

 Copy both the key and output information to a text file.

-Close your wallet and open the Vulcano Appdata folder.
+Close your wallet and open the Quoxent Appdata folder.
 Its location depends on your OS.

-* **Windows:** Press Windows+R and write %appdata% - there, open the folder VulcanoCore.
+* **Windows:** Press Windows+R and write %appdata% - there, open the folder QuoxentCore.
-* **macOS:** Press Command+Space to open Spotlight, write ~/Library/Application Support/VulcanoCore and press Enter.
+* **macOS:** Press Command+Space to open Spotlight, write ~/Library/Application Support/QuoxentCore and press Enter.
-* **Linux:** Open ~/.vulcanocore/
+* **Linux:** Open ~/.quoxentcore/

 In your appdata folder, open masternode.conf with a text editor and add a new line in this format to the bottom of the file: